 - ½ cup of raisins

-- When the mixture has turned thick enough to stick to the spoon (about 10 minutes) turn off the heat.
+- When the mixture has turned thick enough to stick to the spoon, and has the consistency of thick yogurt (about 10 minutes) remove from the heat.
 Pour the mixture into the mold and chill for about 2 hours before removing from the mold.

 - Garnish with cream, fruits or fruit sauce.